Poster Presentation Instructions

 Mounting and Dismantling Posters

 Each poster participant will be responsible for putting up and taking down his/her poster during the allotted time.
-The Society for Reproductive Investigation and the Palais des Congrès de Paris will not be responsible for posters left in the poster hall after the dismantle time of your poster session.
+The Society for Reproductive Investigation, the Vancouver Convention Center, and Levy Show Services will not be responsible for posters left in the poster hall after the dismantle time of your poster session.

 Poster Mounting and Dismantling Times